7SevenZHOU/My-Study-Notes/Cplusplus.md

 ```
 friend function can't be derived.
+all member function and static member use(share) the same space.